General Dominique Joseph René Vandamme

 Campaigns of 1812 - 1815

 In early 1810, Vandamme was again named commander of the camp of Boulogne.
 Until 1812, he commanded various positions along the coast.
 Then in 1812, with the campaign against Russia looming, he was made deputy commander of the VIII Corps of Westphaliens under King Jerome.
 However, that July he was relieved by his commander for accusations of armed robbery, presumably looting, and he returned to France.

 Put on non-activity in September, Vandamme then further ruined his relationship with the Bourbon king by refusing an audience with him, but the feeling was mutual for the Bourbons were horrified by his reputation.
 For that breach, he was exiled to his home in Cassel until Napoleon's return in 1815.
 Napoleon placed Vandamme in charge of III Corps of the Army of the North and made him a Peer of France.
-At first Vandamme refused to follow Marshal Soult's orders until Napoleon ordered him to.5 Serving under Marshal Grouchy, Vandamme fought at Ligny, and then on June 18th at Wavre.
-On that day, when they heard the sounds of guns firing to the west, Vandamme and Gérard begged Grouchy to allow them to march their corps to the sound of guns, namely Waterloo, but Grouchy refused.
+At first Vandamme refused to follow Marshal Soult's orders until Napoleon ordered him to.5 Serving under Marshal Grouchy, Vandamme fought at Ligny on June 16th, and then on June 18th he fought at Wavre.
+On that day Vandamme was not present at the famous argument between Marshal Grouchy and General Gérard on whether to march the right wing of the army to the sound of the guns at Waterloo.6

 The next day, Vandamme was given command of both III and IV Corps, and then the day after he was wounded at the combat of Namur.
 He continued to fight rearguard actions as the army fell back to Paris.
 The returning Bourbons exiled Vandamme from Paris, and he lived in his hometown of Cassel until January of 1816, when he was exiled from all of France.
 For a time he went to live in Ghent, Belgium, until four months later he was expelled from there and he traveled to the United States.
 In 1819, he returned to Ghent, and at the end of the year was finally allowed to return to France.

 - David G. Chandler, Dictionary of the Napoleonic Wars, (New York: Macmillan Publishing, 1979), 457.